 Therme Canada | Ontario Place is designed to connect people with the water while celebrating the beauty of organic design and honouring the architectural history of Ontario Place.

-The design, led by Diamond Schmitt and Therme ARC, is grounded in the planned expansion of public park space, providing improved access to expanded parkland, a beach, and the extension and enhancement of the William G. Davis Trail across the entire site, including providing a new link to the mainland from the West Island.
-It will create a year-round landmark waterfront destination, reconnecting people to Lake Ontario.
+The design, led by Therme ARC, Diamond Schmitt, STUDIO tla, and Baird & Associates, is grounded in the planned expansion of public space, providing improved access to expanded parkland, a beach, and the extension and enhancement of the William G. Davis Trail across the entire site.
+The includes providing a new link to the mainland from the West Island.
+It will create a year-round landmark waterfront destination, reconnecting people with Lake Ontario.

 Therme Group's advanced air and water purification and energy saving technologies help reduce its environmental impact and creates a comfortable and clean experience for visitors and staff.

 “Therme is grounded in the planned expansion of public park space.
 It honours and celebrates Ontario Place’s history, including the Pods and Cinesphere.
 We designed the West Island of Ontario Place to connect people to the water year-round.
 Our design weaves three themes, expressed through architecture: exhibition pavilions; natural forms; and greenhouse architecture.”